-4.7.2 Under normal operating conditions, Customer shall operate the Facility with the automatic voltage regulation system activated and: (1) to maintain a voltage schedule at the Points of Interconnection of 525kV during NERC defined on-peak hours and 515kV during NERC defined off-peak hours; or (2) as prescribed by the FPL Transmission System coordinator (the "FPL Transmission Coordinator") or designated representative within the Facility's power factor design limitations.
-In the event that the voltage schedule at the Points of Interconnection cannot be or is not maintained within this requirement, the FPL Transmission Coordinator may request the Facility to be operated (within the limitation of the equipment in operation at the time) to produce its maximum available reactive power output in order to achieve the prescribed voltage schedule, provided that the FPL Transmission Coordinator has requested other generating facilities and other reactive compensation resources in the affected area (including but not limited to FPL's facilities) to produce their maximum available reactive power output in order to achieve the prescribed voltage schedule.
-Customer shall promptly comply with such requests made by the FPL Transmission Coordinator.
-Records of requests made by the FPL Transmission Coordinator, and records indicating actual responses to these requests, will be maintained by FPL and subject to a third party independent audit at Customer's request and expense.
-Any such request for an audit will be presented to FPL by Customer no later than twelve (12) months following a request by the FPL Transmission Coordinator that the Facility produce its maximum available reactive power output.
+4.7.2 Under normal operating conditions, Customer shall operate the Facility with the automatic voltage regulation system activated and: (1) to maintain a voltage schedule at the Generator Terminal of 515kV during NERC defined on-peak hours and 525kV during NERC defined off-peak hours; or (2) as prescribed by the FPL Transmission System Coordinator or designated representative within the Facility's power factor design limitations.
+In the event that the voltage schedule at the Generator Terminal cannot be or is not maintained within this requirement, the FPL Transmission System Coordinator may request the Facility to be operated (within the limitation of the equipment in operation at the time) to produce its maximum available reactive power output in order to achieve the prescribed voltage schedule, provided that the FPL Transmission System Coordinator has requested other generating facilities and other reactive compensation resources in the affected area (including but not limited to FPL's facilities) to produce their maximum available reactive power output in order to achieve the prescribed voltage schedule.
+Customer shall promptly comply with such requests made by the FPL Transmission System Coordinator.
+Records of requests made by the FPL Transmission System Coordinator, and records indicating actual responses to these requests, will be maintained by FPL and subject to audit at Customer's request and expense.
+Any such request for an audit will be presented to FPL by Customer no later than twelve (12) months following a request by the FPL Transmission System Coordinator that the Facility produce its maximum available reactive power output.